-When merchants are thinking about changing the technological platforms for their eCommerce business and decide to go for a headless software architecture, they’re inevitably confronted with the fundamental question whether to build a frontend entirely by themselves or go with a Commerce Frontend Platform.
+When merchants are thinking about changing the technological platforms for their eCommerce business and decide to go for a headless software architecture, they’re inevitably confronted with the fundamental question whether to build a frontend entirely by themselves or go with a Composable Frontend Platform.
 Both approaches have their merits, so we’ll dive deeper into the pros and cons of each of the options.

 The heavy lifting of collecting and preparing all data required for the frontend happens in the backend.
 Read more about the importance of data aggregation in the lastest episode of our performance series.